citizenfx/fivem-docs/content/docs/scripting-manual/using-new-game-features/fuel-consumption.md

 weight: 421
 ---

-By default in GTA5 and FiveM vehicles do not consume fuel.
+By default in GTAV and FiveM vehicles do not consume fuel.
 This feature allows to turn the fuel consumption on and customize it for your needs.

 ### Turn on/off